-Existing law requires certain contraceptive drugs and devices to be covered by a health insurance plan, including: (1) up to a 12-month supply of contraceptives; and (2) certain devices for contraception.
-(NRS 287.010, 287.04335, 689A.0418, 689B.0378, 689C.1676, 695A.1865, 695B.1919, 695C.1696, 695G.1715) Sections 12-18 of this bill require health insurance plans to cover self-administered hormonal contraceptives dispensed by a pharmacist in accordance with section 4.5.
+Existing law requires public and private policies of insurance regulated under Nevada law to include coverage for certain contraceptive drugs and devices, including: (1) up to a 12month supply of contraceptives; and (2) certain devices for contraception.
+(NRS 287.010, 287.04335, 689A.0418, 689B.0378, 689C.1676, 695A.1865, 695B.1919, 695C.1696, 695G.1715) Existing law also requires employers to provide certain benefits to employees, including the coverage required for health insurers, if the employer provides health benefits for its employees.
+(NRS 608.1555) Sections 7 and 9-15 of this bill require that certain public and private policies of insurance and health care plans provide coverage for self-administered hormonal contraceptives dispensed by a pharmacist in accordance with section 3.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
+DO ENACT AS FOLLOWS:

 Section 1.
-Chapter 639 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 4.5, inclusive, of this act.
+Chapter 639 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 , 2.5 and 3 of this act.

 Sec.
-2.5.
-"Self-administered hormonal contraceptive" means a self-administered contraceptive that utilizes a hormone and is approved for use by the United States Food and Drug Administration to prevent pregnancy.
-The term includes, without limitation, an oral contraceptive, a vaginal contraceptive ring, a contraceptive patch and any other method of hormonal contraceptive identified by the standing order issued by the Chief Medical Officer or his or her designee pursuant to section 11.5 of this act.
+2. "Self-administered hormonal contraceptive" means a selfadministered contraceptive that utilizes a hormone and is approved for use by the United States Food and Drug Administration to prevent pregnancy.
+The term includes, without limitation, an oral contraceptive, a vaginal contraceptive ring, a contraceptive patch and any other method of hormonal contraceptive identified by the [standing order issued] protocol established by the [Chief Medical Officer or his or her designee] Board pursuant to section [8] 2.5 of this act.